fabmont/novatics-kudo-challenge/README.md

 ## Getting started

-Clone the repository by running the following command:
+Clone the branch `master` of the repository by running the following command:

      git clone https://github.com/fabmont/novatics-kudo-challenge.git